 A large food and beverage supplier want to define what the company’s Water Stewardship Strategy could look like with the aim of integrating water stewardship into regular business processes so that it becomes an everyday, “business as usual” consideration.
 Also, to enable the organisation to participate in the CDP Water programme and to respond to the CDP’s Water Questionnaire.

-Anthesis reviewed a Water Stewardship Strategy on behalf of a large food and beverage supplier.
+Anthesis reviewed the Water Stewardship Strategy on behalf of the food and beverage supplier.
 This was with the intention of effecting a deeper understanding of the operational and supply chain risks posed by current and future water scarcity and increasing regulation and devising a programme of preventative and corrective actions.

 - Performance of a water risk assessment to identify the principle water risk ‘hotspots’ at individual manufacturing facility sites and within the company’s supply chain.
 Through this we identified the priority issues that consistently affected the principle locations across the value chain.